1

 Brand alignment

-Logo, color scheme, and typography setup ensures the Help Center reflects merchant brand identity, which is critical for building customer trust.
+Logo, color scheme, and typography setup ensures the Help Center reflects merchant brand identity — critical for building core customer trust.

 Editable templates for the most-searched topics let merchants populate their Help Center fast (later replaced with AI articles).